Having Your Wisdom Teeth Extracted

 Making Your Experience Great

 We are committed to making your experience a great one!
-Thanks to rapidly advancing technology, new medicines, sterilization and infection control options, Dr. Cuomo, Dr. Cuomo, Dr. Marzullo, Dr. Patella, Dr. Miller Jr., Dr. Lee, Dr. Valenti and Dr. Huberman are able to perform the procedure in a way that promotes quicker healing and minimizes pain.
+Thanks to rapidly advancing technology, new medicines, sterilization and infection control options, Dr. Cuomo, Dr. Cuomo, Dr. Marzullo, Dr. Patella, Dr. Miller Jr., Dr. Lee and Dr. Valenti are able to perform the procedure in a way that promotes quicker healing and minimizes pain.

 The Day of Your Procedure